-■ at least 80% of the Fund's net assets in debt securities;
+■ at least 80% of the Fund's net assets in income-producing debt securities;

-up to 25% of the Fund's total assets in debt securities of foreign issuers; and

-■ up to 25% of the Fund's total assets in below investment-grade debt securities.
+up to 25% of the Fund's total assets in U.S. dollar-denominated debt securities of foreign issuers; and up to 15% of the Fund's total assets in below investment-grade debt securities.

-We invest principally in debt securities.
-We may invest in a variety of debt securities, including corporate, mortgageand asset-backed securities, bank loans and U.S. Government obligations.
+We invest principally in income-producing debt securities.
+Our portfolio holdings may include U.S. Government obligations, corporate debt securities, bank loans and mortgage- and asset-backed debt securities.
 These securities may have fixed, floating or variable rates.
-We invest in both investment-grade and below investment-grade debt securities (often called "high yield securities" or "junk bonds") and may also invest in debt securities of foreign issuers.
+We may invest in investment-grade and below investment-grade debt securities (often called "high-yield" securities or "junk bonds"), as well as in debt securities of both domestic and foreign issuers.
 As part of our below investment-grade debt securities investment strategy, we will generally invest in securities that are rated at least BB by Standard & Poor's or Ba by Moody's, or an equivalent quality rating from another Nationally Recognized Statistical Ratings Organization, or are deemed by us to be of comparable quality.
-We may also invest in derivatives, such as futures, currency forwards, and credit default swap indices ("CDX"), for duration and yield curve management, to gain or hedge currency exposure, to control risk or to enhance return.
-While we may purchase securities of any maturity, under normal circumstances, we expect the Fund's dollar-weighted average effective maturity to be three years or less.
-In addition, while we may purchase securities of any duration, under normal circumstances, we expect the Fund's dollar-weighted average effective duration to be three years or less.
-"Dollar-Weighted Average Effective Maturity" is a measure of the average time until the final payment of principal and interest is due on fixed income securities in the Fund's portfolio.
-"Dollar-Weighted Average Effective Duration" is an aggregate measure of the sensitivity of a fund's fixed income portfolio securities to changes in interest rates.
-As a general matter, the price of a fixed income security with a longer effective duration will fluctuate more in response to changes in interest rates than the price of a fixed income security with a shorter effective duration.
+We may also use futures for duration and yield curve management.
+While we may purchase securities of any maturity or duration, under normal circumstances, we expect the Fund's dollar-weighted average effective maturity to be 1.5 years or less and the Fund's dollar-weighted average effective duration to be 1 year or less.
+"Dollar-Weighted Average Effective Maturity" is a measure of the average time until the final payment of principal and interest is due on fixed income securities in the Fund's fixed income portfolio securities to changes in interest rates.
+As a general matter, the price of a fixed income security with a shorter effective duration.

-We employ a top-down macroeconomic outlook to determine the portfolio's duration, yield curve positioning, credit quality and sector allocation.
+We employ a top-down, macroeconomic outlook to determine the portfolio's duration, yield curve positioning, credit quality and sector allocation.
 Macroeconomic factors considered may include, among others, the pace of economic growth, employment conditions, corporate profits, inflation, monetary and fiscal policy, as well as the influence of international economic and financial conditions.
-In combination with our top-down macroeconomic approach, we employ a bottom-up process of fundamental securities analysis to determine the specific securities for investment.
+In combination with our top-down, macroeconomic approach, we employ a bottom-up process of fundamental securities analysis to select the specific securities for investment.
 Elements of this evaluation may include credit research, duration measurements, historical yield spread relationships, volatility trends, mortgage refinance rates, as well as other factors.
 Our credit analysis may consider an issuer's general financial condition, its competitive position and its management strategies, as well as industry characteristics and other factors including an assessment of environmental, social and governance (ESG) factors that are deemed to have material business and/or financial risk.
 The ESG factors utilized in the fund's investment process may change over time, some factors may not be relevant with respect to all issuers and may or may not be determinative in the security selection process.
 We may sell a security due to changes in credit characteristics or outlook, as well as changes in portfolio strategy or cash flow needs.
 A security may also be sold and replaced with one that presents a better value or risk/reward profile.